khicago/irr/README.md

 }
 ```

 The `Unwrap()` method, which returns the error directly wrapped by the current irr.
 It supports the `Unwrap` interface, so irr is fully compatible with the wrap logic of the `errors` library.
-For example, you can use `errors.Is` to determine if the error type is expected.
+For example, you can use `errors.Is` to determine if the error type expected.

 The `Root()` method will return the final error, and if an error wrapped an error with irr, which is another wrapped error that supports Unwrap interface (such as an error created by `%w`), it will continue to search until it finds the first error that cannot be unwrapped.